srivishnua-lambdatest/appium-navigation-tracker/README.md

 - 🧠 Smart screen name detection using multiple strategies
 - 🚀 Framework-agnostic design - works with any JavaScript Appium setup
 - ⚡ Zero-config mode - works without modifying your tests
+- 🔍 Automatic test and spec name detection - no manual configuration needed
+- 🆔 Automatic session ID extraction from the driver

 ## Installation